In 2024, Linksys overhauled its router setup experience for its mesh routers

 Feedback loops for every step in the process with intelligent error handling

-Ability to guide node placement
+Ability to guide node placement for best signal quality

 Flexibility: any setup changes can be pushed to the app